Fynnesse/security-portfolio/01-operation-dead-deploy.md

 # Tracing a Non-Compliant Azure Deployment to an Audit-Only Policy

+> [!NOTE]
+> Identifiers and lab answers are redacted throughout, both in the text and in screenshots.
+This preserves the integrity of the lab for others and follows standard practice for handling environment data.
+>
 ## Scenario

 An intern was given temporary Contributor access to build a test environment for an experiment.
 They deployed over a weekend without following the organisation's governance standards, then left.
 I picked it up Monday morning as the on-call engineer with Reader access.